JohannesNakayama/tsh/notes/roadmap.md

 ## Next Steps

-- [ ] in iteration: if content is exactly the same, don't save as a new zettel

 - [ ] on iteration screen:
     - [ ] display date as date, not unix timestamp
     - [ ] only display content shim on list item